FusionAuth/fusionauth-example-scripts/full-user-search/README.md

 FusionAuth user search has some limits.
 See https://fusionauth.io/docs/v1/tech/reference/limitations/#user-searches for the current limitations.

+As of 1.48.0, you do not need to use this script to retrieve more than 10,000 users from FusionAuth.
+You can instead paginate through all of them.
+See the [extended pagination documentation](https://fusionauth.io/docs/v1/tech/core-concepts/search#extended-pagination).

 This project contains helpful scripts to work around these limits and allow you to download all your users.

 The `fulluserdownload.sh` script iterates the users with an email prefix of `a-z` or `0-9`.
 (Elasticsearch is case insensitive.)
 If there are more than 10000 results for any segment, it uses a second set of prefixes: `aa`, `ab`, `ac` and so on.